Minced oaths in media: Comic books

-In the Judge Dredd comic strip featured in 2000 AD, the futuristic justice department approved the terms Stomm, Drokk, and Grud.
-This last is a clear reference to the Christian God as it is accompanied by the apparatus of an organized religion, including "Church of Grud" and similar.
-Use of the terms includes the colorful "Grud on a Greenie!".
-From 1977 to 1979, 2000 AD also featured a Dan Dare comic strip, loosely set in the same continuity as Judge Dredd, and these strips too used such parlance as Stomm and Drokk.

 In comic series Johnny the Homicidal Maniac, the characters sometimes use the word fook in place of fuck.

 The DC Comics character Lobo, an invulnerable, intergalactic bounty hunter uses the term bastich or bastiches as a combination of bastard and bitch. i.e. "Take that you lousy bastiches!"

 Captain Haddock, from The Adventures of Tintin, swears unlike a real sailor with sesquipedalian ejaculations like "billions of blistering blue barnacles" and "thundering typhoons".

 Film

 In the Al Pacino epic Scarface, the title character Tony Montana, played by Pacino, is warned by his Colombian accomplice in the censored version of the film, "Don't fool with me, Tony", and "I warned you not to fool with me, you foolish little monkey".
 Otherwise, the film, especially in its uncensored version, is filled with use of the word 'fuck', and the censored TV version replaces these in their dozens with 'fool'.

 Napoleon Dynamite, in the film of the same name, which is rated PG, uses minced oaths to a particularly comical effect.

 In the 1945 war film A Walk in the Sun, the screenplay substitutes "loving" for "fucking" (the universal American soldier's descriptor).

-In A Christmas Story, the character Ralphie is punished by his parents for saying "Oh, fuck," although the offensive word is replaced with "fudge" in the film.
-The narrator, an adult version of Ralphie (voiced by Jean Shepherd), explains that "I didn't say fudge.
-I said THE word...the queen mother of dirty words: the F-dash-dash-dash word."
+In A Christmas Story, several instances of profanity are replaced with minced gibberish, most prominently in a scene in which the lead character Ralphie suddenly utters a word strongly implied to be "fuck," which he describes as "the Queen Mother of dirty words(.)"
+Peter Billingsley, who played Ralphie, uttered "fudge" in the film, which the adult Ralphie (author Jean Shepherd) explains in further detail.
+The censorship was largely the work of Higbee's, who agreed to have its brand featured in the film only if the profanities were removed from the script.

 In the 1984 film Johnny Dangerously, the character Roman Maronie is known for butchering the English language, especially English vulgarities: